comp0160/psycho/README.md

 * `const_stim`: estimating the threshold of detection for light spots against a dark background using the [method of constant stimuli](https://en.wikipedia.org/wiki/Psychophysics#Method_of_constant_stimuli)
 * `relative`: estimating the relative brightness of two light spots.
+* `contrast`: estimating contrast ratio between colours.
+* `legibility`: evaluating the legibility of text for different colour combinations.
+* `stroop`: demonstrating semantic interference between words and appearance.
 * `stereo`: estimating the (left/right) location of sounds.

-(This is very much an early work in progress, more experiments will be added soon!)
+(This is still very much a work in progress, more experiments will be added soon!)

 ## Usage